 Does this sound familiar?
 Runners love to run – it takes minimal equipment, can be done just about anywhere, and gives you those warm, fuzzy feelings of accomplishment and stress relief.
 But just running, over miles and miles, can lead to overuse injuries due to the repetitive nature and lack of variability in your movements.

-Mobility is extremely important in order to run faster and stay healthy while doing so.
+Mobility for runners is extremely important in order to run faster and stay healthy while doing so.
 Read on to find out:

 Running is more complicated than it may seem.
 Oftentimes, people want to start running in order to get fit.
 However, there is a certain level of fitness that should be achieved prior to starting a running program, particularly if you’re someone who wants to get faster and avoid injury (pretty much everyone).
 Without an adequate amount of mobility and strength, you’re much more susceptible to injury as you increase your training volume and intensity.